DzakiyDzakwan/Nomnom-BackOffice/README.md

 For Contributing this project follow this instruction :

 1. Create new branch

-   //Branch Type
+    #Branch Type
     -feature : Adding new feature, page and component.
     -fix : Fixing bug and Error.
     -style : Adding new Style in CSS or Tailwind CSS.

-    //Branch Name
+    #Branch Name
     [branch_type]\_[branch_name]
     Example :